 The summer of 1871 was dreadfully hot and dry in Michigan’s Thumb.
 Farmers watched their crops wither in the dry heat.
 In the fall, relief from the drought was no better.
-Folks began to worry that there was to be some lean winter months ahead.
+Folks began to worry that there were to be some lean winter months ahead.
 The heat and the lack of rain did not only affect eastern Michigan.
 The conditions stretched west into Wisconsin and northern Illinois.
 The whole region was a tinderbox.
 Michigan was in the midst of a lumber era.
 Lumberjacks and woodsman from Maine used a slash and grab method of timber harvesting.
 The endless piles of branches, stumps and pine debris from the once numerous white and cork pine dried in the heat all summer long.

-It was Sunday October 8 that fires near Peshtigo Wisconsin and Chicago came to life.
+It was Sunday, October 8 that fires near Peshtigo Wisconsin and Chicago came to life.
 No one is certain how they started.
 Popular lore of the Chicago fire tells that a cow, owned by Mrs. O’Leary, purportedly knocked over a lantern in her barn that set off the blaze.
 While in Wisconsin, a sudden fire mysteriously starts outside of Peshtigo.
 A few hours later, across Lake Michigan, fires erupt in Holland and Manistee.
 By later in the day the fire rips across Michigan only to be stopped by the shores of Lake Huron north of Port Huron at the southern end of the lake.
-Historians and meteorologists point to a cyclone like system of winds parked over the eastern plains in early October that fanned and fueled the fires.
+Historians and meteorologists point to a cyclone like a system of winds parked over the eastern plains in early October that fanned and fueled the fires.

 That same Sunday across Lake Michigan, residents of the shore side town of Holland gather to fight small fires that suddenly were to flare up on the southern part of the town.
 By late afternoon, winds increased to hurricane strength.
-As night sets in there was no hope of saving the town as buildings on the western edge of the town caught fire.
-Within hours “The entire territory covered by the fire was mowed as clean as with a reaper; there was not a fencepost or a sidewalk plank and hardly the stump of a shade tree left to designate the old lines,” said one resident.
+As night sets in there were no hope of saving the town as buildings on the western edge of the town caught fire.
+Within hours “The entire territory covered by the fire was mowed as clean as with a reaper; there was not a fence post or a sidewalk plank and hardly the stump of a shade tree left to designate the old lines,” said one resident.

 In Michigan’s Thumb, the situation could not be worse.
 The prevailing winds brought embers and dense smoke from the other Michigan fires burning in the west.
 In just over 30 hours the forest fires that started in Manistee, marched through Grayling and Big Rapids.
 Then following the slash loaded timbering trail, it swept through Isabelle, Midland and Bay counties and halted in Gratiot County where there had been no lumbering.
-The respite was to be short lived.
-Burning embers, ignited small piles of slashings along the Cass river until it reach Caro.
+The respite was to be short-lived.
+Burning embers, ignited small piles of slashings along the Cass river until it reaches Caro.
 Once there, piles of dry logging brush allowed it to blast across and up the Thumb.

-Blinded by smoke and pushed the rushing 100 foot flames, residents jumped into wells or rushed to the lakeshore, where they saved themselves by wading into the water.
+Blinded by smoke and pushed the rushing 100-foot flames, residents jumped into wells or rushed to the lakeshore, where they saved themselves by wading into the water.
 One small boat held nine children from Rock Falls and drifted for three days across Lake Huron to Canada.
 All but one child survived the ordeal.

 Like in the other close communities of Michigan, the entire town of White Rock fought the fire all day Sunday, but when the hurricane winds fed the fire it went out of control.
 The town folk took to the lake and remained for the rest of the day in the cold battered by waves caused by the maelstrom.
 When the fire died down, they dried themselves from the embers of the fire until the steamer Comet rescued them.